techidaily/site-windows11/source/_posts/chronological-corrections-6-utilities-to-edit-file-timestamps.md

  Navigate to the**Special** tab and select**Change File Timestamps** .
 Finally, set your preferred date and time, and then press the**OK** button.

-**Download** : Bulk Rename Utility for[Windows](https://www.bulkrenameutility.co.uk/Download.php) (Free)
+**Download** : Bulk Rename Utility for [Windows](https://www.bulkrenameutility.co.uk/Download.php) (Free)

 ## 8\.
 Advanced Renamer

 ![Advanced Renamer App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/advanced-renamer-app.jpg)

- Advanced Renamer is another tool whose main purpose is to help you easily[rename your files on Windows](https://www.makeuseof.com/windows-11-rename-files/) .
+ Advanced Renamer is another tool whose main purpose is to help you easily [rename your files on Windows](https://www.makeuseof.com/windows-11-rename-files/) .
 But in addition to that, the tool helps you change your files’ timestamps.

  To use this tool, drag and drop a file onto the middle pane of Advanced Renamer.
 Next, click the**Add method** button in the top-left corner of the screen and select the**Timestamp** option.

  From there, tick the**Created date and time** ,**Accessed date and time** , or the**Modified date and time** box.
 Finally, enter your preferred date and time in the bottom-left corner of the screen and press**Enter** .

-**Download** : Advanced Renamer for[Windows](https://www.advancedrenamer.com/download) (Free)
+**Download** : Advanced Renamer for [Windows](https://www.advancedrenamer.com/download) (Free)

 ## Changing Your Files' Created/Modified Dates Is Easy